| |

 About

 Remote/Virtual Delivery: Remote Delivery requires a system that as an absolute minimum provides the following functionality: • Face-to-face discussion. • Share screen. • Chat. • Share files.
-In addition, we strongly recommend using a system that provides for: • Breakout Rooms (required if more than one team).
+In addition, we strongly recommend using a system that provides for: • Polls/Quizzes (Not required). • Breakout Rooms (Required).

 Label